 Eclipta Alba plant

 Eclipta alba or Bhringraj is an annual weed.
-You can easily find it growing in moist places throughout India ascending upto 1700 m.
+You can easily find it growing in moist places throughout India ascending up to 1700 m.
 Whole plant is of medicinal importance.
-The height of plant is about 30-50 cm.
+The height of the plant are about 30-50 cm.
 It is erect or prostrate, much branched, strigosely hirsute and often with rooting at nodes.

 Stem – Herbaceous, branched, occasionally rooting at nodes, cylindrical or flat, rough due to oppressed white hairs, node distinct, greenish, occasionally brownish.